 Like many railroad workers, brakemen and conductors often suffer catastrophic injuries due to their proximity to operating locomotives and train cars.
 Brakemen and conductors often must stand outside to direct the movement of engineers forward and backward as they couple and uncouple railroad cars.
 This task necessarily places them dangerous near braking mechanisms, which can result in accidents causing severe injuries.

-Likewise, brakemen and conductors frequently are exposed to asbestos from a variety of sources, including asbestos-wrapped pipes and other lines going through the cabs of locomotives and deteriorating insulation in railroad buildings.
+Likewise, railroad brakemen and conductors frequently are exposed to asbestos from a variety of sources, including asbestos-wrapped pipes and other lines going through the cabs of locomotives and deteriorating insulation in railroad buildings.
 Frequent asbestos exposure can lead to asbestosis, mesothelioma, lung cancer and other lung diseases and cancers.
 Diesel exhaust exposure from being in and around locomotives also can lead to severe illnesses and diseases, including lung cancer and cancer of other types.

-Injured railroad brakemen and conductors may be faced with piles of medical bills, lost wages, and lengthy periods of rehabilitation.
+After a serious injury or illness stemming from their work environment, injured railroad brakemen and conductors may be faced with piles of medical bills, lost wages, and lengthy periods of rehabilitation.
 In some cases, these individuals may never be able to return to work.
 By seeking compensation for brakeman and conductor injuries with the help of an experienced railroad injury lawyer, you may be able to obtain the financial support that you need and deserve in this situation.

 The railroad industry presents many hazards for brakemen, conductors and other workers due to chemical substance exposure and accidents inherent in working in and around locomotives.
 FELA requires railroad employers to protect their workers by maintaining reasonably safe working environments and conditions.
 When railroad companies fail to live up to their duties, they can be liable for the resulting injuries to railroad brakemen, conductors and other workers.
-Call today to learn more about how a railroad injury lawyer could help your case.
+Contact us today to learn more about how a railroad injury lawyer could help your case.